andreea93m/pattern-finder/README.md

 - `$ cd pattern-finder`
 - `$ python test_pattern_finder.py`

-The program uses the unittest Python module to run a few tests that search for different patterns in regular expression format in a set of files and check that the returned IDs are correct.
+The program uses the <i>unittest</i> Python module to run a few tests that search for different patterns in regular expression format in a set of files and check that the returned IDs are correct.
 The input files contain lines in the format: [id]':'[content].
 The tests are in the <i>test_pattern_finder.py</i> file, while the logic is in <i>find_reg_ex.py</i>.
 To run the tests, follow the instructions above.
 To search for a pattern, provide the pattern and the files as command line arguments, like this:

 - `$ python find_reg_ex.py --pattern 'Section \d+ Refresh' --files 'input/*.html'`